This mango chutney recipe can be processed in a water bath canner for a shelf stable pantry item or be savored fresh.

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

-Instead of driving by as so many had clearly done before us, I made my husband stop so I could gather some of the undamaged mangoes.
+Instead of driving by as so many had clearly done before us, I convinced my husband to stop so I could gather some of the undamaged mangoes.
 I came home with about 40 pounds of not-so-perfect fruit that was still plenty good for doing a little canning.
 I made mango butter in the slow cooker.
 It got a resounding “meh” from my boys.
 This mango chutney recipe, on the other hand, got several thumbs up.
+It’s a great recipe; I love chutney as a pantry staple, since it’s a little bit special and good for when unexpected guest arrive at my door.
+(It’s delicious spooned over cream cheese and served with crackers — easy, peasy!)

 Related: Summer Canning Recipes